 Learn from others’ mistakes

-You can try to solve a similar challenge on our platform to have a deeper understanding about this issue and how to avoid it in your own projects.
+You can try to solve a similar challenge on our platform to have a deeper understanding of this issue and how to avoid it in your own projects.
 A C++ backend is running in this environment which accepts glob patterns and it is waiting for you to hack it.